jamesmcarthur-3999/solar-system-physics-simulator/README.md

 ## Project Status

 This project is in active development.
 See [Project Status](docs/PROJECT_STATUS.md) for current progress.
-The project has advanced significantly with many core features completed and educational features in progress.
+The project has advanced significantly with many core features completed and educational features implemented.

 ⚠️ **Note for Developers**: Please review the [Known Issues](docs/KNOWN_ISSUES.md) document before continuing development.
 Also see the [Next Steps](NEXT_STEPS_UPDATED.md) for detailed information on upcoming features.